Water Lettuce as a Biological Filter in Aquarium

 Fertilizers

-The plant reaches its maximum size in tank water that is rich with nitrogen compounds.
-During the active vegetation period, it is recommended to force the plant with compound fertilizers that must contain microelements.
-The dosage of the fertilizers is approximately the same as for most tank plants.
+Water lettuce reaches its maximum size in tank water that is rich in nitrogen compounds.
+During the active growth period, it is beneficial to supplement the plant with compound fertilizers that include essential microelements.
+The recommended dosage of fertilizers is generally similar to that used for most aquarium plants, ensuring that water lettuce receives the necessary nutrients to thrive.

 Seasonal patterns